disblu/guidelines/git/README.md

    Initial commit
 ```

 The log command has many options you can use to filter and give format to the output.
-For example you can use the --oneline and it will show you something like this:
+For example, you can use the --oneline and it will show you something like this:

 ```bash
 $ git log --oneline